mustafar/rgrep/README.md

 # Rgrep

-TODO: Write a gem description
+Find text in a folder or a file.

 ## Installation